DioneProtocol/odyssey-tooling-sdk-go/README.md

 	if err := awsAPI.CreateSSHKeyPair(ctx, cp.AWSConfig.AWSProfile, cp.Region, keyPairName, sshPrivateKeyPath); err != nil {
 		panic(err)
 	}
-	// Set the key pair we are using when creating our Avalanche Nodes cp.AWSConfig.AWSKeyPair = keyPairName
+	// Set the key pair we are using when creating our Odyssey Nodes cp.AWSConfig.AWSKeyPair = keyPairName

-	// Avalanche-CLI is installed in nodes to enable them to join subnets as validators
+	// Odyssey-CLI is installed in nodes to enable them to join subnets as validators
-	// Avalanche-CLI dependency by Avalanche nodes will be deprecated in the next release
+	// Odyssey-CLI dependency by Odyssey nodes will be deprecated in the next release
-	// of Avalanche Tooling SDK
+	// of Odyssey Tooling SDK
 	const (
-		avalancheGoVersion  = "v1.11.8"
+		odysseygoVersion  = "v1.11.8"
 	)

-	// Create two new Avalanche Validator nodes on Fuji Network on AWS without Elastic IPs
+	// Create two new Odyssey Validator nodes on Fuji Network on AWS without Elastic IPs
 	// attached.
 Once CreateNodes is completed, the validators will begin bootstrapping process
 	// to Primary Network in Fuji Network.
 Nodes need to finish bootstrapping process
-	// before they can validate Avalanche Primary Network / Subnet.
+	// before they can validate Odyssey Primary Network / Subnet.
 	//
 	// SDK function for nodes to start validating Primary Network / Subnet will be available
-	// in the next Avalanche Tooling SDK release. hosts, err := node.CreateNodes(ctx,
+	// in the next Odyssey Tooling SDK release. hosts, err := node.CreateNodes(ctx,
 		&node.NodeParams{
 			CloudParams:         cp,
 			Count:               2,
 			Roles:               []node.SupportedRole{node.Validator},
-			Network:             avalanche.TestnetNetwork(),
+			Network:             odyssey.TestnetNetwork(),
-			AvalancheGoVersion:  avalancheGoVersion,
+			odysseygoVersion:  odysseygoVersion,
 			UseStaticIP:         false,
 			SSHPrivateKeyPath:   sshPrivateKeyPath,
 		})